-An old towel.
+- An old towel.

-And finally a bathtub – or at least a tub big enough to fit your oven racks into.
+- A bathtub – or at least a tub big enough to fit your oven racks into.

-1. Lay the towel along the bottom of your bathtub – this is going to protect the surface of your tub from being scratched by the oven racks or powdered detergent – this is an important step, so don’t skip this one!
+- Lay the towel along the bottom of your bathtub – this is going to protect the surface of your tub from being scratched by the oven racks or powdered detergent – this is an important step, so don’t skip this one!

-2. Take your dirty oven racks and place them on top of the towel.
+- Take your dirty oven racks and place them on top of the towel.

-It’s important to note that you should NEVER leave your oven racks in the oven during the self-cleaning cycle—it can strip the chrome off the rack and permanently damage it – the oven self cleaning feature is not designed to clean the racks and besides, this method is so easy it’s like they clean themselves anyway.
-If you have an oven with coil burners, you can throw your drip pans in the tub as well overnight, I mean, why not?
+It’s important to note that you should NEVER leave your oven racks in the oven during the self-cleaning cycle—it can strip the chrome off the rack(s) and permanently damage them.
+Also, If you have an oven with coil burners, you can throw your drip pans in the tub as well overnight, I mean, why not?

 Looking for a BETTER & EASIER Way to Clean Your Home?

 Cleaning Expert Melissa Maker is here to help with her game-changing 3 Wave Cleaning System that will help you clean your house faster and easier than you ever thought possible!